carroket/png-work-around/README.md

 ## Usage

-First, load this file in each HTML/XHTML file that you would like to use the work-around:
+First, load this file in each HTML file that you would like to use the work-around:

 ```html
 <SCRIPT TYPE="text/javascript" SRC="./png_work-around.js"></SCRIPT>